 The list of listed buildings in Wales is held by Cadw, Plas Carew, Unit 5/7, Cefn Coed, Cardiff CF15 7QQ.Telephone: 01443 33 6000, and the RCAHMW, Crown Buildings, Plas Crug, Aberystwyth, Ceredigion SY23 1NJ.

-Before you start, you should refer to English Heritage's Principles of Selection for Designating Buildings which describes twenty broad categories ranging from Agriculture to the Utilities.
+Before you start, you should refer to Historic England's Principles of Selection for Designating Buildings and building type Listing Selection Guides - which describes twenty broad categories ranging from Agriculture to the Utilities.
 These include historical overviews and special considerations for listing, plus select bibliographies.
 It will greatly increase your chances of success if you can show how the building you seek to protect fits the selection criteria.

 A well-researched application stands a better chance of success.
 It is worth checking with the local authority conservation officer and any local studies group to see what is already known about the building.
 You need to establish:

 Any background history of importance should also be included, such as whether:

 Examples are the house designed by William Burges, the architect, for himself; lunatic asylums of particular plan types; and the house where Charles Darwin lived while he was writing The Origin of Species.

 Your local history library or county record office should be able to either provide the information or direct you to possible sources.
 Newspapers are a good source to consider since many public buildings will have been covered when they were opened.